victorpopkov/cask-tools/doc/cask-homepage.md

 #### Server prefers to include WWW _(www)_

-This rule checks whether server appends a www to the URL.
+This rule checks whether server prefers to forcefully append a WWW to the URL.

 Example: